mlateb/mlateb.github.io/index.md

 <div style="float: right;">
 <img  style="margin: 5px;"  src="/assets/profile_300.jpg">
 </div>

 Hi!
 I'm Mustapha Lateb.
 ===

 Graduated, both, in **Ecology** and in **Geoinformation**.
 My research is mainly on Landcover change and forest fire mapping using satellite Remote Sensing and GIS.

-I like to investigate new Image Processing, Machine Learning, Statistics, Timeseries Analysis techniques.
+Fun of **Data science**, I like to investigate new Image Processing, Machine Learning, Statistics and Timeseries Analysis techniques.

-I preferably use Open Source solutions (e.g. Python geospatial libraries, QGIS, Bash, Git, SQL, HTML, CSS).
+My most used tools are Python and its Geospatial libraries, QGIS, Bash, SQL, HTML, CSS and Git.

-I work as **Researcher** at *Mediterranean Agronomic Institute of Chania* [MAICh](https://www.iamc.ciheam.org/) and **PhD student** at *Mouloud Mammeri University of Tizi-Ouzou* [UMMTO](http://www.ummto.dz/).
+I work as **Researcher** at *Mediterranean Agronomic Institute of Chania* [MAICh](https://www.iamc.ciheam.org/) and **Doctoral candidate** at *Mouloud Mammeri University of Tizi-Ouzou* [UMMTO](http://www.ummto.dz/).

 I'm from Tizi-Ouzou, Algeria.
 I spent most of the last six years in Chania, Greece.
 For more informations see my [Curriculum Vitae](/about/).